kevL/SpecialEffectsViewer/README.md

 (a) a placed effect object
 (b) a single creature
 (c) a source creature and a target creature
-- restored plugin and camera settings
+- restored window and camera settings when the plugin launches